Caske2000/Armor-Plus/README.md

 ##What is Armor Plus?

 Armor Plus is this cool mod which adds in a special type of armor: Customizable Armor.
 Some customizabilities are the Auto-Feeder, Death Protection and Bad Potion Remover.
-This all comes at a price of course: RF.
+This all comes at a price of course: Redstone Flux.

 PS: Keep in mind that this mod is this in active development, so if there is anything you don't like, just leave me a message on the MinecraftForum (or another medium)